 Can foreigners or overseas Pakistanis marry in Karachi?

 Yes.
-Overseas and foreign nationals can marry in Karachi with a valid passport, visa, and required affidavits.
+Overseas Pakistanis and foreign nationals can marry in Karachi with a valid passport, visa, and required affidavits.